-The District President is authorized to speak to the media on behalf of the District as part of the San Joaquin Operational Area Joint Information Center.
-The District Board President may assign the Secretary as the District Information Officer.
+The District Board President, Secretary, or District Engineer are authorized to speak to the media on behalf of the District as part of the SJOA Joint Information Center.
+The District Board President may assign the District Secretary as the District Information Officer.

-3.2.4 Maintain Emergency Equipment, Supplies, and Resources
+3.2.4 Maintain Emergency Supplies and Equipment

-The District President or District Secretary is authorized and responsible for maintaining the District's emergency flood fighting supplies.
-The District Engineer will ensure that supplies are maintained at inventory levels set by the District Board of Trustees or at any minimum levels that may be set by the Department of Water Resources guidance or statutes.
-The District President is authorized to acquire supplies as necessary to maintain those levels.
+The District General Manager is responsible for maintaining the District's emergency flood fighting supplies.
+They will ensure that supplies are maintained at inventory levels set by the District Board of Trustees or at any minimum levels that may be set by DWR guidance or statutes.
+The District General Manager is authorized to acquire supplies as necessary to maintain those levels.